Aetna modified CPB 0423 for alopecia areata, effective September 26, 2025. Here's what billing teams need to know before claims go out the door.

 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-Covered HCPCS Codes (Glucocorticoid Injections — When Criteria Are Met)
+Covered HCPCS Codes (Corticosteroid Injections — When Criteria Met)

 Code Type Description